Urvashi9776/Sign-Langugae-Detection/README.md

 ## 📂 Files in the Repository

 - **ActionDetectionforSignLanguage.ipynb**: The main Jupyter notebook that contains the full implementation of the action detection model, from data loading to model evaluation.
-- **events.out.tfevents.\***: These are TensorFlow event files that store training logs and metrics, which can be visualized using **TensorBoard** for detailed insights into the training process.

 ---

 ## 🛠️ Requirements